top of page

 Passed Both Chambers

 Single Subject Rule—SCR 4007: Resolution to create a single subject rule for constitutional amendments (both initiated and referred).
-Will be a ballot measure on the November 2026 election for voters to decide if it passes.
+Will be on the ballot in the November 2026 election.
 Our testimony

 Electoral CollegeSCR 4013: Resolution to support the Electoral College.
 This is a messaging resolution, but the Secretary of State will send it to other state legislatures to consider forming an "Electoral College Interstate Compact."
 Our testimony